jina-ai/jina/docs/fundamentals/flow/topology.md

      .add(name='shards_with_replicas', shards=2, replicas=3))
 ```

-This Flow has a single Executor with 2 Shards and 3 Replicas, which means it gets split into 2 shards with 3 replicas each.
+This Flow has a single Executor with 2 Shards and 3 Replicas, which means it gets split into 2 Shards with 3 Replicas each.
 In total this Flow has 2*3=6 workers and could be distributed to six different machines if necessary.